bluefroguk1/empire-dump/content/Wiki/The Nations/Highguard/Look and feel new highguard.md

 ## [[Unconquered]]
 While the [[Unconquered|unconquered]] might dress like any other highborn while not at [[War|war]], their clothing on [[The Battlefield|the battlefield]] incorporates less high contrast, bringing in browns and greys.
 They tend to wear lighter armour, or forego armour altogether.
 They may still include contrasting trim or a chapter symbol.
 =Priests=
 Many priests wear robes in black or white as the base of their clothing.
 Stoles are very common, often bearing symbols of the priest's chapter and their [[Sect|sect]].
-Their exact costume depends on their vocation.
+Their exact [[Costume|costume]] depends on their vocation.
-Warfarers dress in typical highborn fashion, adding a braided sash or belt of black and white cloth to demonstrate their vocation.
+Warfarers dress in typical highborn fashion, adding a braided sash or belt of [[Black and white|black and white]] cloth to demonstrate their vocation.
 Priests who embrace an inquisitorial role often use the image of the Basilisk Awake – a lizard with terrible red eyes that legend says can strike the unworthy dead with is piercing gaze.
 The stewards generally dress in simple robes in the style of whichever chapter they belong to.
 They often carry a book to record the deeds of [[Heroes|heroes]], and may carry bells and wind-chimes, which they use to allow the breath of the dead to add their own contribution to the tales of their deeds.
 =Mages=